rschristopher/ischristtrue.com/src/logos/index.md

 # Logos

+!!! quote "John 15:26-27"
+    But when the Comforter is come, whom I will send unto you from the Father, even the *Spirit of truth*, which proceedeth from the Father, he shall testify of me:
+    And ye also shall bear witness, because ye have been with me from the beginning.

 Traditionally, Logos (Λόγος) is the *Word of God*.
 Christ is the *Logos incarnate*, the Word made flesh.
 More specifically, Christ, the Logos, is the Spirit of Truth revealed.